capacitor-community/generic-oauth2/README.md

 not supported

-### Azure B2C
+### Azure Active Directory / Azure AD B2C

-It's important to use the urls you see in the Azure config for the specific platform.
+It's important to use the urls you see in the Azure portal for the specific platform.

+Note: Don't be confused by the fact that the Azure portal shows "Azure Active Directory" and "Azure AD B2C" services.
+They share the same core features and therefore the plugin should work either way.

 #### PWA